caijiashen/fracAnalyse/README.md

 ### Prerequisites

-Current version is supported on Mac OS
+Current version is supported on Mac OS only, support for Windows is pending.

 It is essential to set up MATLAB Compiler Runtime (MCR) prior to installation of fracAnalyse.
 MATLAB Compiler Runtime (MCR): https://www.mathworks.com/products/compiler/mcr.html